 Tea is hot stuff!
 It is literally the most popular beverage in the world, after water of course.
 Fans of a good ‘cuppa’ seek out the complexity and nuance in the flavor of their teas, much like whisky lovers savor a good dram.
 Similar to whisky, tea is produced in many countries across many different continents.
-Also similar to whisky, tea ranges from cheap blends, suitable for cookie dunking, to rare and limited styles
+Also similar to whisky, tea ranges from cheap blends, suitable for cookie dunking, to rare and limited styles of single origin.

 Tea is made from the leaves and buds of Camellia sinensis, which are processed through what is often referred to as fermentation, although it’s actually oxidation and other chemical reactions.
 It’s here that many of the complex polyphenol compounds essential to the color, aroma, and flavor of tea are created.
 Broadly speaking, green teas undergo very little processing, oolong teas are semi-fermented, and black teas are fermented the most.
 Heat is applied to end the oxidative process, not dissimilar to kilning malted barley to halt germination.